Pornography has never been more accessible.

 Here are three further research studies that indicate how porn affects relationships:

-- There is “no evidence that porn viewing led to decreases in how happy people are with their partners, nor did they seem to be using porn as a way of making up for deficiencies in their relationships”—Rosen & Bergeron, 2020
+• There is “no evidence that porn viewing led to decreases in how happy people are with their partners, nor did they seem to be using porn as a way of making up for deficiencies in their relationships”—Rosen & Bergeron, 2020

-- “Currently, the only meta-analysis on pornography consumption as it relates to interpersonal satisfaction.
+• “Currently, the only meta-analysis on pornography consumption as it relates to interpersonal satisfaction.
 The overall association was negative for men but not significant for women.”—Wright & Kraus et al, 2017

-- “Greater exposure to pornography are more likely to engage in sexually dominant behaviors, distancing them from their partners, and reducing their sense of sexual satisfaction.”—Wright et al, 2021
+• “Greater exposure to pornography are more likely to engage in sexually dominant behaviors, distancing them from their partners, and reducing their sense of sexual satisfaction.”—Wright et al, 2021

 Viewing pornography at a young age can be damaging.

-The risk of becoming addicted to pornography is higher for teenagers as the reward centers in their brains respond 2-4 times more strongly than those of adult brains.
 According to Psychology Today, teenagers who are exposed to sexual content are more likely to have sex at a younger age, and “early exposure to pornography is a risk factor for sex addictions and other intimacy disorders.”

 Block porn from all your kids devices today with Canopy.
 Take a look at our parental control app here.

-Canopy blocks porn and removes pornographic images in real time.
-It—literally—prevents such content from appearing on the screen of your child’s device.
 You can also be proactive in talking with your child about how to respond in case they are exposed to pornography.

 Does porn cause brain damage?

 Brain damage is an injury that causes the destruction or deterioration of brain cells.
-It’s caused by external force or pressure on the brain tissue.
+It’s caused by external force or pressure on the brain tissue

 Porn does not cause this type of brain damage, however, research suggests porn can lead to negative effects on the way the brain functions.